ajy25/TableMage/docs/_build/html/_sources/python_api/classes/tm_ml.rst.txt

 =========================================

-.. currentmodule:: tablemage.ml
+.. currentmodule:: tablemage

-The `tablemage.ml` module contains the machine learning models used by the :func:`.regress` and :func:`.classify` methods of the :class:`Analyzer` class.
+The `tablemage.ml` module contains the machine learning models used by the :func:`tablemage.Analyzer.regress` and :func:`tablemage.Analyzer.classify` methods of the :class:`tablemage.Analyzer` class.
-These models are designed to be used in a similar way to the models in the `sklearn` package, but with additional functionality for feature selection, hyperparameter optimization, and cross-validation.
+These models are designed to be used in a similar way to the models in the `scikit-learn` package, but with additional functionality for feature selection, hyperparameter optimization, and cross-validation.